Configure Kyverno in HA mode

 This section provides details on how Kyverno handles HA scenarios.

-validate enforce policies, Kyverno returns the decision along with the admission response; it is a synchronous request-response process.
+Enforce mode, Kyverno returns the decision along with the admission response; it is a synchronous request-response process.
 However, for

 validate audit handler is used to generate policy reports.